 Some plants that have been known to do well in winter, but may not be as hardy in places that get really cold and snowy, include:

 Camellia is an evergreen plant with rich, green leaves.
 However, some species of camellia provide a surprise in the middle of the darkest months of winter.
-Camellia will produce vibrant, rose-like, flowers in a variety of colors that stands out amidst a snowy, white, garden.
-Some species require quite a bit of water, but if you find a space that has decent sun, but not too much, and some shelter from winds, they can last for 50 – 100 years.
+Camellia will produce vibrant, rose-like flowers in a variety of colors that stand out amidst a snowy garden.
+Some species require quite a bit of water, but if you find a space that has decent sun, but not too much, and some shelter from winds, they can last for 50-100 years.

 Heather is always a popular plant in Europe, it has only started to gain some traction in the States recently.
-Heather, or heath, produce very bright, beautiful pinkish/purplish flowers all year long.
+It produces very bright, beautiful pinkish/purplish flowers all year long.
 The blooms are bright in the summer and will stick around through the fall.
-The interesting thing is that they flowers don’t usually last all winter, but when the blooms fall the thick foliage that is left behind is also quite attractive to gardeners.
+The interesting thing is that the flowers don’t usually last all winter, but when the blooms fall the thick foliage that is left behind is also quite attractive to gardeners.